statisticalmodel/beautiful-jekyll/Attack.md

 + The dataset consist of 1 million observations on 35 attributes from network traffic.
 + The data has seven pattern classes, one Normal and six attack classes.
-**Attacik classes included:**
+## Attacik classes included:
 Data, Exfiltration, HTTP, Keylogging, OS Fingerprint, Service Scan and TCP attacks.

 <img width="666" alt="Feature_engineered" src="https://user-images.githubusercontent.com/15735938/109418938-20c47500-79cb-11eb-9916-2c977f8efc4f.png">

+### Model Used
-Model Used: Random Forest together with Feature Engineered variables.
+Random Forest together with Feature Engineered variables.
 Random Forest has managed to predict network attacks well such as in Rama et al. where Random Forest was used to predict attacks in the NSL-KDD dataset (Rama R, 2017)